Obafemi-Oluwadolapo/Udacity-AWS-Machine-Learning-Fundamentals/Project_1_Bike_Sharing_Demand/report-template.md

 ### **What was the top ranked model that performed?**

-The top ranked model was the **KNeighborsUnif_BAG_L1** with a model score of **-101.546199** and with a score validation of **0.044973** which was the lowest out of the Models that trained in 10 minutes.
-The prediction time was also the lowest making it a very fast model for making the right predictions with a time of **0.039932.**
+The top ranked model was the **KNeighborsUnif_BAG_L1** with a score validation of **-101.546199** which was the lowest out of the Models that trained in 10 minutes.
+The prediction time was also very low making it a very fast model for making the right predictions with a time of **0.055712.**

 ## **Exploratory data analysis and feature creation**